 The most basic method of weaving wire cloth uses the plain weave.
 The shute wire runs perpendicular to the warp with no frills.
 The gaps can be perfectly square or rectangular according to how close each weft strand is driven to its neighbors.

 A twill weave has the wires running over and under adjacent wires in multiples.
 A basic twill might have the shute running over then under two warp wires at a time with the first doublet offset by one warp strand at the beginning of each pass.
 Twills can also incorporate more complex patterns as desired.

 Filter cloth requires a very tight mesh.
 Two main tactics accomplish this result very well:

 Dutch Weave — When the warp wires are of a larger diameter than the shute, the result is a Dutch weave.
 The fatter warps enable the shute wires to compress more closely.

 Stranded Weave — This procedure uses several strands of wire to comprise each length of warp and shute wire.
 When applying the twill pattern, stranded weave has the capacity to create the tightest of meshes for microfiltration.

-With the ability to weave wire cloth in nearly any configuration specified, Newark Wire Cloth Company supplies a wide array of wire cloth products for a multitude of industrial applications.
-Automotive, aerospace, chemical, sanitation, pharmaceutical, food processing, research and development and paper production are just a few application categories to which we provide products, often with same-day availability.
+With the ability to weave wire cloth in nearly any configuration specified, Newark Wire Cloth supplies a wide array of wire cloth products for a multitude of industrial applications.
+We’re proud to be wire mesh distributors to industries including automotive, aerospace, chemical, sanitation, pharmaceutical, food processing, research and development and paper production, often with same-day availability.